AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

       </td>
       <td>
          A required parameter.
-         The `id` parameter is required on GET calls to `/V1/customers/me/billingAddress`.
+         The id parameter is required on GET calls to /V1/customers/me/billingAddress.
       </td>
    </tr>
 </table>